Dhee2211/resume_format/README.md

 # resume_format
-Resume guide for studnents and IT professionals all rights reseved by Harverd!
+Resume guide for studnents and IT professionals all rights reseved by Harvard!